denten-books/plain-text/1-chapter.md

 connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" (Merriam-Webster).
-"Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase, meant making explicit the implicit mechanism of the metaphor, particularly in cases where such metaphors turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.
+"Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase, meant making explicit the implied mechanism of the metaphor, particularly in cases where such metaphors turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.

 One could write, for example, "a field of study," without much thought about figurative space.
 Shklovsky would have the reader pause to consider the implications [@shklovksy_sborniki_1917].
 In what sense do ideas resemble (or not) a field?
 The poet could further make the metaphor strange.
-One could write "to scythe a verdant field of literary study," for example.
-The verb (to scythe) and the adjective (verdant) create an unexpected transference of qualities not present in the original image.
+For example, as a light-hearted example one could write: "to scythe a verdant field of literary study."
+The verb (to scythe) and the adjective (verdant) create an unexpected transference of qualities not present in the original image of the field.
 They "break" the metaphor, exposing it as a conceit.
 To take the metaphor to its logical conclusion, a writer could depict a fictional character in the act of mowing a field of grass while discussing the relative merits of Tolstoy and Proust.
-The literary artifice actualizes the implied connections between field and field.
+The literary artifice makes actual the implied connections between a field of grass and an intellectual field.
 The writer now shows what was merely told before.
 The technique of defamiliarization finally renews the figure: discarding the hardened clichés and suggesting novel linkages between the concepts.

 When pursuing estrangement the author "lays bare" or "makes obvious" the metaphor by drawing attention to its inner dynamics.
 Metaphors, as Lakoff and